Zabanaa/zabanaa.github.io/_posts/2017-06-01-functional-programming-and-javascript-arrays.md

 (some people use the word `all` to describe it), the current item being iterated over and its index.

-We always return the accumulator so that at every pass we have an accurate representation of the final return value.
+We must always return the accumulator so that at every pass we have an accurate representation of the final return value.

 ## Other Nuggets